laura3m/manifoldforauthors/README.md

 <img src="img/mdrender.PNG" alt="A markdown file display in Manifold." width="450px" height="auto">

 ## Embedded Images
 Images can be added to Manifold as Resources or embedded directly in the text document.
 For documents with few or only decorative images, embedding images is fine.
 For projects with an emphasis on image resources, uploading these files in the Resource section is more appropriate so detailed metadata and permissions can be included.
-Always include alt-text in your image embeds to ensure the image information is conveyed to screen-readers.
+Always include alt-text in your image embeds to ensure the image information is conveyed to screen readers.

 Images uploaded as Resources can be linked in the Manifold text by entering the admin preview, highlighting the location where you would like to link an image, and selecting a resource from the pop-up panel.